-Handling cannabis and pain management correctly means doing your homework on cannabinoids and the entourage effect
+Getting the most out of cannabis means doing your homework on cannabinoids and the Entourage Effect.

 Every day, cannabis and pain management go hand in hand for thousands of people.
-Sadly, millions living with chronic pain still depend on pharmaceuticals.
-These may lead to addiction and adverse side effects.
+Sadly, millions living with chronic pain are also locked into an addition cycle with pharmaceuticals.
 Patients, however, report that cannabis is not able to completely treat certain types of tough pain.
 This may be due to lack of access to the proper strain or inappropriate cannabinoid concentration ratios.

 For minor pain, cannabis is able to manage just as well as the most common type of pharmaceutical pain relievers: nonsteroidal anti-inflammatory drugs (NSAIDs).
 You may recognize these as Motrin or Advil.
 While these are relatively safe in the short term, chronic, daily use of NSAIDs can increase one’s chance of heart attack, stroke, and stomach ulcers.
 So, why not give cannabis a try?
 It has no adverse side effects and is not addictive.